-There’s always been a lot of emphasis is on album cover art – and why not?
+There has always been a lot of emphasis on album cover art – and why not?
 Visuals are often as an important part of the band’s image as the music contained within.
 Some album covers have become as iconic as the music (Pink Floyd – Dark Side of the Moon), some far more famous than the music inside (The Velvet Underground & Nico) and some are interesting but make absolutely no sense (Scorpions – Animal Magnetism).

 That said, at the risk of sounding like a crabby-ass old hermit, the golden age of classic album art is gone.
 Sure, album art websites try to convince us to believe that Katy Perry, Amy Winehouse and Lady Gaga album covers rank among the greats; trust me, they don’t.
 It’s all over but the crying, so let’s visit a few album covers that have some connection to something else.
 Or not.

 Pink Floyd and Cinderella

 Actually, the image in question isn’t the cover – it’s found inside the gatefold of the Floyd’s 1975 opus, Wish You Were Here.
 The front, as we all know, is the man shaking hands with the burning man, taken at a studio lot in California.
 It was designed by Storm Thorgerson, who along with Aubrey Powell founded Hipgnosis, who created a bunch of covers for quirky British bands – T. Rex, The Nice and UFO – before hitting pay dirt with the aforementioned Pink Floyd, which brought their work into the spotlight.
 (And then started attracting more mainstream bands – Led Zeppelin, Bad Company and Styx, among others.)

 But come back inside to see a small picture of a man diving into a strange-looking body of water without causing ripples.
 (It was actually a shot of a man performing an underwater handstand.)
 Though no location was given, the shot took place in California’s Mono Lake, which is inland, quite close to the Nevada border.
 Mono Lake is in an endorheic basin (that’s for all the geology geeks out there) that produces high levels of salt and alkaline.
 Its distinctive (and prehistoric-looking) limestone tufa towers are its most iconic feature.